-KEY PERFORMANCE INDICATORS DEFINITIONS C7 (GG) Number of formal (minuted) meet- ings - to which all senior managers were invited- held This is a count of the number of formal (minuted) meetings to which all senior managers were invited.
+DEFINITIONS This is a count of the number of formal (minuted) meetings to which all senior managers were invited.
 A senior manager is a municipal manager or acting municipal manager and includes managers directly accountable appointed in terms of section 56 of the Municipal Systems Act.
-C10 (GG) Number of work stoppages occur- ring The number of work stoppages.
+The number of work stoppages.
 Work stoppage refers to the temporary cessation of work as a form of protest and can be initiated by either employees or management.
 When initiated by employees, work stoppages refer to a single employee or group of employees ceasing work purposefully as a means of protest.
-C11 (GG) Number of litigation cases instituted by the municipality The number of litigation cases instituted by the municipality.
+The number of litigation cases instituted by the municipality.
 Litigation is an action brought in court to enforce a particular right.
 It involves a series of steps that may lead to a court trial and ultimately a resolution of the matter.
-C12 (GG) Number of litigation cases instituted against the municipality The number of litigation cases instituted against the municipality.
+The number of litigation cases instituted against the municipality.
 Litigation is an action brought in court to enforce a particular right.
 It involves a series of steps that may lead to a court trial and ultimately a resolution of the matter.
-C13 (GG) Number of forensic investigations instituted The number of forensic investigations instituted.
+The number of forensic investigations instituted.
 A forensic investigation is the gathering an analysis of all evidence in order to come to a conclusion about a suspect(s).
-In municipalitie the broad areas of misconduct that are investigated include irregular, wasteful and unauthorised expenditure; procurement irregularities; appointment irregularities; as well as castheft, fraud, corruption and malicious administrative practices.
+In municipalitie the broad areas of misconduct that are investigated include irregular, wasteful and unau thorised expenditure; procurement irregularities; appointment irregularities; as well as cas theft, fraud, corruption and malicious administrative practices.
 This refers to newly institute or on-going.
-C14 (GG) Number of forensic investigations concluded.
 The number of forensic investigations conducted.
-A forensic investigation is the gatherin and analysis of all evidence in order to come to a conclusion about a suspect(s).
-In municipalities, the broad areas of misconduct that are investigated include irregular, wasteful an unauthorised expenditure; procurement irregularities; appointment irregularities; as well a cash theft, fraud, corruption and malicious administrative practices.
-This refers to investig tions concluded.
-C15 (GG) Number of days of sick leave taken by employees The number of days sick leave taken by municipal employees.
+A forensic investigation is the gathering and analysis of all evidence in order to come to a conclusion about a suspect(s).
+In munici- palities, the broad areas of misconduct that are investigated include irregular, wasteful and unauthorised expenditure; procurement irregularities; appointment irregularities; as well as cash theft, fraud, corruption and malicious administrative practices.
+This refers to investiga- tions concluded.
+The number of days sick leave taken by municipal employees.
 Sick leave is paid time off from work that workers can use to stay home to address their health needs without losing pay.
 It differs from paid vacation time or time off work to deal with personal matters, because sick leave is intended for health-related purposes.
-C17 (GG) Number of temporary employees employed The number of temporary employees employed by the municipality.
+The number of temporary employees employed by the municipality.
 Temporary employees refer to those employed on a fixed-term contract in addition to the official organisational structure of the municipality.
-C18 (GG) Number of approved demonstrations in the municipal area The number of approved demonstrations in the municipal area.
-A demonstration is action a mass group or collection of groups of people in favour of a political or other cause or ple partaking in a protest against a cause of concern; it often consists of walking in a march formation and either beginning with or meeting at a designated endpoint, or rally hear speakers.
-An 'approved demonstration' refers to a planned action communicated to local authority and for which permission has been provided.
-C19 (GG) Number of recognised traditional and Khoi-San leaders in attendance (sum of) at all council meetings 40 The number of recognised traditional and Khoi-San leaders in attendance (sum of) at all council meetings.
+The number of approved demonstrations in the municipal area.
+A demonstration is action by a mass group or collection of groups of people in favour of a political or other cause or peo- ple partaking in a protest against a cause of concern; it often consists of walking in a mass march formation and either beginning with or meeting at a designated endpoint, or rally, to hear speakers.
+An 'approved demonstration' refers to a planned action communicated to the local authority and for which permission has been provided.
+The number of recognised traditional and Khoi-San leaders in attendance (sum of) at all council meetings.
 A traditional leader is any person who, in terms of customary law of the traditional community concerned, holds a traditional leadership position, and is recognised in terms of Traditional Leadership and Governance Framework Act of 2003.
 A Khoi-San leader is a person recognised as a senior Khoi-San leader or a branch head in terms of section 10 and includes a regent, acting Khoi-San leader and deputy Khoi-San leader.
 "Recognised leaders" refer to those groups which the municipal council officially recognises within the municipal area.